Naamloos/Cool-And-Good-Coding-Conventions/README.md

 ```

 ## Version Control
 I really like Dropbox sync.
-It's pretty cool and it just makes sure to sync your files with the one your buds have
+It's pretty cool and it just makes sure to sync your files with the one your buds have.
+Also make sure that for each version you make a whole copy of your code in a separate folder to make sure you don't loose anything.

 ## Databases
 Use an excel lib